-I’m a Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT), a Certified Sex Therapist (CST) and a Sex Therapy Supervisor in Training (SIT).
+I’m a Licensed Professional Counselor (LPC), Licensed Marriage and Family Therapist (LMFT) and a Certified Sex Therapist (CST).
 My education began with a Bachelor of Arts degree in Interpersonal Communications from Michigan State University.
 I also hold degrees in English and Psychology from the University of Michigan (which included a teaching certification) and a Masters in Counseling from Oakland University, which is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 I earned a certification in Marriage and Family Therapy from The Denver Family Institute, an American Association of Marriage and Family Therapy (AAMFT) accredited post-graduate program.
 Additionally, I attended the University of Michigan’s Sexual Health Certification Program.

 My counseling career began in the Michigan education system where I was a high school counselor.
 For seven years, I got a chance to work with adolescents and their families as they overcame the many challenges that families face during the teenage years and beyond.
 These experiences opened my eyes to the exceptional need for relational therapy – not just for my students, but for the adults in their lives as well.
 There were many times that I wanted to do more for my clients (students, families, etc.), but because of the nature of my school counseling job, I was limited with regard to the help I could offer.
 I would get to know my clients and understand their concerns and goals, but would then have to refer them to some outside therapy resource.
 This did not sit well with me.
 I eventually noticed that multiple teens and adults were coming back to me, saying, “I wish you could be my outside therapist – my new therapist just doesn’t get me like you did,” and suddenly something clicked for me.
 I realized my calling was to become a private practice therapist.
 Although I found my school counseling career satisfying, it was actual therapy and helping people that I found intrinsically rewarding.